valoran-M/ant-colony/README.md

 #### Docstrings
 We followed javadocs guidelines with an additional decorator:
-``@confidence 0-5``
+``@confidence 0-4``
 - 0: it doesn't work
 - 1: it "works" with known bugs
-- 3: it works but can't be tested
+- 2: it works but can't be tested
-- 4: it works and has been been tested
+- 3: it works and has been tested
-- 5: it works, it has been tested and it is so simple that there is no doubt about it
+- 4: it works, it has been tested and it is so simple that there is no doubt about it